david-slatinek/ax87/README.md

 # About

-Smart home system with Arduino, InfluxDB, Go, Docker, gRPC, and Ionic.
+Smart home system with Arduino, InfluxDB, Go, gRPC, Docker, and Ionic.

 The project consists of 4 main components:
-- Data capture from the sensors using Arduino
+- Data capture from the sensors using Arduino.
-- Database for data storage
+- Database for data storage.
-- API for storing and retrieving data
+- API for storing and retrieving data.
-- Mobile app for displaying the values
+- Mobile app for displaying the values.

 # Arduino
 <div align="center">